 The castle was built in the second half of the fourteenth century, probably by Sędziwoj Pałuka, staroste of Greater Poland, one of the closest associates of King Louis of Hungary and a beneficiary of generous granting of Sigismund of Luxembourg in Upper Hungary.
 However, it cannot be ruled out that Sędziwoj’s father, castellan of Rogoźno, Sławnik, has already begun building the castle.
 The first stage of construction would then take place in the years 1358-1360, while Sędziwój would only complete the construction of the defensive-residential building, which probably would have happened before 1398, when the unspecified construction works recently carried out at the castle walls were mentioned.

-After the fire in the first half of the 17th century castle became the seat of Krzysztof Opalinski and was rebuilt to a early modern residence.
-Other changes took place in the eighteenth century under Maciej and Stanisław Mycielski.
-At the end of the eighteenth and early nineteenth centuries the building lost its importance, fell into ruin and unfortunately was almost completely demolished.
+After a fire in the castle in the first quarter of the 17th century, it became the seat of Krzysztof Opaliński in the 1630s and was rebuilt into an early modern residence, although the new owner did not stay there too often.
+Eventually, he gave it as a dowry to his daughter Zofia, whose husband was Adam Konarzewski.
+Subsequent changes took place in the eighteenth century during the times of Maciej and Stanisław Mycielski.
+At the end of the 18th and the beginning of the 19th century, the building lost its importance, fell into disrepair and, unfortunately, was almost completely dismantled.

 Lasek P., Obronne siedziby rycerskie i możnowładcze w czasach Kazimierza Wielkiego [w:] Wielkie murowanie.
 Zamki w Polsce za Kazimierza Wielkiego, red.
 A.Bocheńska, P. Mrozowski, Warszawa 2019.